 - First, the complexity of the attacks proves the attackers are years ahead of the security industry, especially on the application layer vulnerabilities (APIs and Features etc).

 - Also, real-time detection and protection won’t work for these kinds of attacks.
 These vulnerabilities are in the code and it took Microsoft over 3 months to discover (January 1 to March 28, 2019) and they may have taken some time to fix these issues in the code before they made the announcements.

 - What security teams needs is 100% visibility into API/Feature and Role mappings.
 The best approach at this point is to continuously Discover, Track and Fix Role-Based-Access-Control vulnerabilities early in the development cycle and as daily compliance checks.

-At apisec (API Cybersecurity Startup) we focus on similar (RBAC) vulnerabilities as a day-1 task.
+At APIsec we focus on similar (RBAC) vulnerabilities as a day-1 task.
 As a first step we auto-discover feature-role mapping then we sort and prioritize overlapped/escalated permissions.